NomakCooper/collection/docs/rst/charts_module.rst

 ..
 Description

 - This module generates various types of charts (line, bar, pie, donut) and saves them as images.
-- It provides customization options for titles, colors, sizes, fonts, and legend placements.
+- It provides customization options for titles, axis labels, colors, sizes, fonts, and legends.
-- Supports modern aesthetics with soft gridlines, contrasting backgrounds, and well-structured layout design.
-- Ensures high readability and presentation-ready output.
-- Uses Plotly for visualization.
+- Uses Plotly and Kaleido for visualization and image generation.

 ..
 Aliases